districtr/districtr/docs/brush.md

 - `this.coloring` tells us if the brush is coloring or hovering
 - `this.county_brush` tells us if we are coloring by county
 - `this.locked` tells us if we can overpaint colored features
 - `this.changedColors` is a set of colors whose features may have been painted

-Though not defined on construction, `this._previousColor`, `this.erasing`, `this.cursorUndo` and `this.trackRedo` are also instance variables used later. _please define!_
+Though not defined on construction, `this._previousColor`, `this.erasing`, `this.cursorUndo` and `this.trackRedo` are also instance
+variables created later.

-Finally, each `Brush` instance keeps a collection of `this.listeners` tied to specific actions...
+As a user-interface, each `Brush` instance keeps a collection of `this.listeners` tied to specific actions...
 - `colorend` signals when we're done coloring
 - `colorfeature` signals when we've colored a feature
 - `colorop` related to mouse actions, undoing and redoing  _colorop?_
 - `undo` and `redo` signals when actions were undone or redone.

 Finally, we bind instance methods `onMouseDown`, `onMouseUp`, `onClick`, `onTouchStart`, `prepToUndo`, `undo`, `redo` and `clearUndo` to each instance and clear the undo/redo stack with `this.clearUndo()`.

 ### Coloring and Erasing

 The primary responsibility of the `Brush`, indeed, of the entire districtr system, is the ability to select precinct or census units and collecting them together.
 We do this by coloring them.
 A brush carries a color one at a time.
-Thus, after intialization, `this.color` can be set anew by `setColor(...)`.
+Thus, after intialization, abrush's `this.color` can be set anew by `setColor(...)`.

-When erasing, calling `startErasing()` stores the current color in `this._previousColor`, sets `this.color` to null and `set.erase` to true.
-When we're done erasing by painting features the null color, we can call `stopErasing()` which restores the original brush color.
+When erasing is desired, we call `startErasing()` which stores the current color in `this._previousColor`, sets `this.color` to null and `set.erase` to true.
+In essence, we "erase" a district by painting units with the null color.
+When we're done, we can call `stopErasing()` which restores the original brush color.
-_ later, erase only one color at a time? _

-Functions `colorfeatures` and the beastly `_colorfeatures` takes into account whether we are painting by counties, whether painted features are locked and whether we are erasing.
-Depending on `this.locked` we filter for allowed paintable features, either those that are blank or simply a different color than the brush.
+The responsibility for coloring units rests with function `colorfeatures` and the beastly `_colorfeatures`.
+When painting units, these functions take into account whether we are painting by counties, whether painted features are locked and whether we are painting or erasing.
+For instance, depending on whether `this.locked` is true or false, we filter for allowed paintable features, i.e. units.
+Sometimes, we allow only units that are blank.
+Conversely, we can include any unit null or a different color than the current brush to be reassigned.

 > Features under locked-mode can't be recolored but can still be erased.
 Features under unlocked-mode can be both recolored and erased.

-_color type guarantees_
-_rename colorfeatures as helper to _colorfeatures_
-_separate out colorFeatures and colorCounties?_

 The main action occurs in `_colorFeatures` once it is given a filter.
 Here, `seenFeatures` and `seenCounties` are a vital sets that keep track of our